-OUTFITTERS

-Free Spirit Tours 28 Sunset Court Wasaga Beach 705-606-0867

-Home to the largest group of parabolic sand dunes in the entire province, this section of the River meanders along sandy shores, where you can get lost in the beauty of the crest shaped sand sculpted by glaciers and rimmed with dense vegetation.
+OUTFITTERS Free Spirit Tours 28 Sunset Court Wasaga Beach 705-606-0867 Home to the largest group of parabolic sand dunes in the entire province, this section of the River meanders along sandy shores, where you can get lost in the beauty of the crest shaped sand sculpted by glaciers and rimmed with dense vegetation.
 The Wasaga Beach Sports Park offers an ideal launching point due to its many amenities.
 Just beyond the launch there is a series of rapids that are easy to chute through no matter what your skill level, but add a sense of adventure to the journey.
 The river twists and turns through provincial park lands and fragile habitats, offering majestic views of the iconic Oxbow Dune, home to Bank Swallows and their tiny nests.
 It's important to respect the natural beauty of the dunes and their longstanding residents, many of which are endangered, by leaving them untouched.

-Downriver expect to receive encouraging waves from the cottagers on shore and as you approach Schooner Town, the historical winter quarters of the Royal Navy of 1812.
+Downriver expect to receive encouraging waves from the cottagers on shore and as you approach Schooner Town, the historical winter guarters of the Royal Navy of 1812.
 Exit the river to your right before going under the bridge.
 After the bridge the heavy boat traffic is typical, making for difficult paddling conditions.
 Check the weather conditions before heading out and be aware that water levels along this route vary considerably over the seasons.
 Follow the safety tips given in the start of this guide, and always paddle within your ability.
 This route can also experience heavy boat traffic on the weekend.

-WB SPORTS PARK TO SCHOONER TOWN
+Wasaga Beach Sports Park to Schooner Town

+Wasaga Beach is world famous for its 14 kilometres of white sand beach, warm, clean waters and panoramic mountain views across Nottawasaga Bay.
+There are five sections of the Nottawasaga Bay Route to explore as a linear route or loop.
+You can hug the shoreline if you seek calmer waters or paddle further out if you're more experienced but note that the winds can change at a moment's notice and the Bay can be extremely rough.
+Typically the wind comes from the west, so paddling from Beach Area 1 towards the escarpment and Beach Area 6 may require extra effort.
+The Bay is sandy and shallow so as a general rule, try to stay within a 4 foot depth and if you get tired, you can always walk back in.

-BEACH AREA 1 TO 2 - THE MAIN END
+Beach Area 1 to 2 - The Main End

 Distance: 0.7 km Time: 20 hrs

+Difficulty: easy paddle but can vary based on weather
-Wasaga Beach Provincial Park Beach Area 1 44.521614, -80.024159

-- Beach Area 1 Gatehouse Jenetta Street Wasaga Beach - Beach Area 2 Gatehouse 31 Francis Street Wasaga Beach
+Wasaga Beach Provincial Park Beach Area 1 44.521614, -80.024159 POINTS OF INTEREST - Beach Area 1 Gatehouse Jenetta Street Wasaga Beach - Beach Area 2 Gatehouse 31 Francis Street Wasaga Beach

-Spruce Street Lot - Parking Fee 17 Spruce Street Wasaga Beach

-3rd Street Lot - Parking Fee 13 3rd Street Wasaga Beach
+Spruce Street Lot - Parking Fee 17 Spruce Street Wasaga Beach 3rd Street Lot - Parking Fee 13 3rd Street Wasaga Beach